0 Part Course |

 • Stress testing / Scenario modelling

-Exercise – Breakout Rooms – Groups to discuss challenges and opportunities in building an effective program using templated handouts
+Exercise in breakout rooms for groups to discuss challenges and opportunities in building an effective program using templated handouts

 Session 4: Holistic Management Considerations